 What is so special about Staub?

 Staubs high-quality materials and manufacturing practices make it a pleasure to use.
-The matte black interior allows you to prepare international dishes and the staining that occurs on lighter interiors does not ruin the aesthetic.
+The matte black interior allows you to prepare international dishes, and the staining on lighter interiors does not ruin the aesthetic.

 Is there a cheaper alternative to Staub?